movidius/ncsdk/docs/c_api/mvncOpenDevice.md

 See also|[mvncCloseDevice](mvncCloseDevice.md), [mvncGetDeviceName](mvncGetDeviceName.md) [mvncGetDeviceOption](mvncGetDeviceOption.md), [mvncSetDeviceOption](mvncSetDeviceOption.md)

 ## Overview
-This function is used to initialize the NCS device and return a device handle that can be passed to other API functions.
+This function is used to initialize the Intel® Movidius™ NCS device and return a device handle that can be passed to other API functions.

 ## Prototype